maarten-pennings/TFLcam/README.md

 Here is a sample run.
 Observe that the ESP32 boots: it shows a banner and successful initialization (no error messages).
-Then it runs `boot.cmd`, which configures the input and output for the TensorFlow Lite interpreter, and loads the tensorFlow Lite model `rps.tfl`.
+Then it runs `boot.cmd`, which configures the input and output for the TensorFlow Lite interpreter, and loads the TensorFlow Lite model `rps.tfl`.

 ```
    _______ ______ _